Creating And Editing Label Layouts

 Top Margin Percentage Of Page

 Most sheets of labels have the first row of labels offset from the top of the actual page.
 That is, there is some space at the top of each page of labels before the first row of labels actually begins.
 This space is intended to compensate for the inability of most printers to begin printing at the very top of each sheet of labels.
 However, if there is too much blank space before the first row of labels, printing may begin too far up on the page before the first row of labels.
 When this is the case, the Top Margin Percentage of Page value should be set to a number large enough to allow your printer to "skip past" the blank space preceding the first row of labels.
-If your labels begin to low on the page, causing the text beginning to high on the first row of labels, then you should decrease this number to compensate and move the labels up on the page.
+If your labels begin to low on the page, causing the text to begin to low on the first row of labels, then you should decrease this number to compensate and move the labels up on the page.
 Use this setting in conjunction with the Bottom Margin Percentage of Page and Label Height Percentage Of Page to align the labels correctly from top to bottom.

 Label Height Percentage Of Page